Mexican Hot Chocolate made of bittersweet chocolate, milk, and ground black pepper. Rich, creamy and decadent, it’s the

 Yes, you add pepper, she replied.
 I was skeptical but not completely surprised as chocolate and chili are common combinations in Mesoamerican cooking with mole as a popular example.

 After the first sip, I had to agree the addition of pepper indeed gives it a comforting spice and warmth.
 The Mayans might have erred about the coming of the apocalypse but they sure had their love of chocolate right on point.
 This Mexican hot chocolate is rich, creamy, decadent and worth your every slurp!

 Tips on How to Make Mexican Hot Chocolate:

-- Your hot chocolate drink is as good as the chocolate you use so splurge on high-quality chocolate bars.
+- The hot chocolate drink is as good as the chocolate you use so splurge on high-quality chocolate bars.
 I like to use Ghirardelli 60% cacao bittersweet chocolate for this hot cocoa because it’s less sweet and has a more intense chocolate flavor.

 - Not a fan of ground black pepper?
 Try a few dashes of your favorite hot sauce or stir in a couple of slices of fresh habanero.
 You can also substitute chili powder to taste.

 - Want a vegan treat?
 Swap the milk with coconut milk!
 Not exactly an authentic Mexican drink but you’ll love the tropical twist.

 Need more chocolatey decadence in your life?
 Disneyland’s hot chocolate copycat will surely make your home the happiest place on earth.